Austin Powers in Goldmember: Possible sequel

 In May 2016, Roach was asked about the fourth Austin Powers film during an interview with Larry King, and he stated the ideas for the fourth film that he and Myers have are good and interesting.
 In August 2016, in a telephone interview, Myers stated "Everything is being negotiated and worked out and all that stuff" in regards to the fourth installment of the Austin Powers film series.

 In April 2017, as the twentieth anniversary approached for Austin Powers: International Man of Mystery, Myers claimed he would love to do another Austin Powers film, but audiences would "just have to see".
 Two days later, Roach stated that a fourth film would only occur if Myers creates a good story for it.
 In May 2017, Troyer stated that Mini-Me will reveal that he can speak in the fourth movie.
 However, Troyer's death on April 21, 2018, delayed the production of a fourth film and prevented him from reprising his role as Mini-Me.
 In May 2018, Myers reiterated his interest in making a fourth Austin Powers, stating that it would be fun, also hinting that some tribute to Troyer might be included.
 In November 2018, Myers stated that the project's future is "looking good" with the script already written and that Austin Powers and Dr. Evil will return soon, citing his parenthood as the reason for how long the production has lasted and that Roach will most likely reprise his directorial duties.

 In January 2020, Roach again indicated that he was interested in doing a fourth film.

 In February 2022, Myers told The Today Show he "would love to do" a fourth Austin Powers movie but could "neither confirm nor deny" whether it would be made.

 In October 2022, Myers stated on the Tonight Show that he would "love" to make another Austin Powers film, again citing parenting as the main reason as to why the film has not yet been made.

+On June 16, 2026, during Trevor Noah's World Cup watch party, Myers simply answered "yes" when asked if there would be a fourth film.